gitpan/Test-WWW-Selenium/README.txt

-WWW::Selenium is a per driver for the Selenium Web testing framework.
+WWW::Selenium is a Perl driver for the Selenium Web testing framework.

+Selenium (http://selenium.openqa.org/) is a test tool for web applications.
+Selenium tests run directly in a browser, just as real users do.
+And they run in Internet Explorer, Mozilla and Firefox on Windows, Linux, and Macintosh.
+Selenium in not meant for unit testing but is invluable for functional/acceptance testing of applications relying on JavaScript.

-Copyright (c) 2005 Mattia Barbon.
+Copyright (c) 2005, 2006 Mattia Barbon <mbarbon@cpan.org>.
 This package is free software; you can redistribute it and/or modify it under the same terms as Perl itself.